-The VLA often participates in VLBI observations with the VLBA, and in Global Network sessions which occur four times per year.
-The VLA supports VLBI observations in either single-antenna or phased-array modes.
-Data can be recorded in VLBA or Mark III/IV formats.
+The VLA often participates in VLBI observations with the VLBA, and in Global Network sessions which occur three or four times per year.
+The VLA supports VLBI observations in either singleantenna or phased-array modes.
+Data can be recorded in VLBA or Mark IV formats.
 Each type of recording makes use of the VLA's VLBA data acquisition system.
-A comprehensive document entitled "VLBI at the VLA" is available on the Web - point your browser to the NRAO Home Page (http://www.nrao.edu/), select 'VLA', then 'Documentation'.
+A comprehensive document entitled 'VLBI at the VLA' is available on the Web - point your browser to the VLA web pages and look under 'Proposer Information and Documentation'.

 VLBI at the VLA is overseen by Greg Taylor and Joan Wrobel.
-Either can be consulted for general information regarding matters such as observing in VLBA or Mark III/IV formats; phased-array or single-dish observations; or calibration of the VLA for VLBI.
-However, each VLBI project involving the VLA, whether run during or outside of a Network session, will be assigned an AOC contact by Barry Clark.
+Either can be consulted for general information regarding matters such as observing in VLBA or Mark IV formats; phasedarray or single-dish observations; or calibration of the VLA for VLBI.
+However, most VLBI projects involving the VLA, whether run during or outside of a Network session, will be assigned an AOC contact by the Scheduler.
 Queries from an observer concering specific information about a specific project should be directed to the AOC contact assigned to the project.
-If the project's principal investigator is an AOC employee, then that person will be assumed to be the AOC contact.
+If the project's principal investigator or a co-investigator is an AOC employee, then that person will be assumed to be the AOC contact.

-See Section 4.12 for information on absentee observing.
+See Section 4.13 for information on absentee observing.